rstrotmann/nif/docs/reference/add_baseline.md

-# Attach baseline covariate from SDTM domain
+# Add a baseline covariate

-Baseline covariates, as specified by the 'testcd' field, can come from any SDTM domain.
-By default, the baseline value is identified by `xxBLFL == "Y"` in the respective SDTM domain.
-Alternatively, a custom observation filter can be defined.
-The name of the baseline covariate is the 'testcd', prefixed with 'BL\_'.
+Add a column to a [nif](nif.md) object that represents the baseline value for a subject-level covariate.

 ## Usage